 top of page

-Pine trees can be found in many parts of the world and offer us lots of foraging opportunities and unique culinary experiences!
-The quote that I am using for the title of this article is from the late Euell Gibbons, a pioneer in wild foods and foraging in North America, and has a little bit more to it that sums up this article quite nicely!
+Pine trees can be found in many parts of the world, offering us many foraging opportunities and unique culinary experiences!
+The quote I am using for the title of this article is from the late Euell Gibbons, a pioneer in wild foods and foraging in North America, and has a little bit more to it that sums up this article quite nicely!
 Unfortunately, I'm too young to have seen the Grape Nuts commercial that the quote came from, but it went something like this.

 "Ever eat a pine tree?
 Many parts are edible."